mathewhall100/cryptonews/README.md

 1. Node.js
 2. Express.js
+3. Handlebars
-3. MongoDB
+4. MongoDB
-4. Mongoose
+5. Mongoose

 and demonstrates:

-5. model-view-controller organisation
+6. model-view-controller organisation
-6. use of cheerio for efficient web scraping
+7. use of cheerio for efficient web scraping
-7. use of a nosql, document oriented database (MongoDB)
+8. use of a nosql, document oriented database (MongoDB)
-8. deployment to heroku
+9. deployment to Heroku

 ### NPM Packages ###